 In a food processor, finely grind the almonds and ¼ cup granulated sugar; transfer to a standing mixer.
 Mix in the flour, 1/3 cup granulated sugar and 1 teaspoon salt.

 In a saucepan, melt 1 stick butter, remove from heat.
 In the bowl of your standing mixer, beat in the milk, eggs and orange peel.
 Beat in the yeast mixture and flour at low speed.
 Knead at low speed for 15 minutes.
 Dough will be sticky to the touch.
 Transfer dough to a large bowl, cover and let stand in a warm place until doubled in size, about 1 hour.

 On a floured surface, roll out the dough to a 1 inch thickness.
 Using a 1 ½-inch round cookie cutter, cut out rounds of dough and transfer to 2 greased baking sheets.
 Cover loosely and let sit for 30 minutes.

 Meanwhile, in a small saucepan, combine the remaining 2/3 cup granulated sugar with ¼ cup water.
 Bring to a boil and cook, undisturbed, until amber, about 5 minutes.
 Remove from heat and stir in the cream.
 Stir in the almond extract and the remaining 3 tablespoons butter and ¾ teaspoon salt.

 Fill a 4 quart saucepan with enough oil to reach a depth of 3 inches.
 Heat the oil until it registers 350 on a deep-fry thermometer.
 Working in batches, fry the dough, turning once, until golden, 2 minutes.
 Transfer to paper towels to cook slightly.
 Dust with confectioners’ sugar and serve with sauce.

-    To see the original post, please go here.
-And be sure to tell Chef Dennis Kita sais to say Hi. 😉
+To see the post on Chef Dennis’ site, please go here.
+And be sure to tell Chef Dennis that Kita sent you. 😉